Mali's government presents treason case against former president

 The March 2012 coup was prompted by Toure's failure to quell a Tuareg separatist uprising in northern Mali.
 The takeover, however, allowed armed Islamist groups to seize control of the northern two-thirds of Mali.

-The communiqué said Toure was also accused of allowing the armed forces to deteriorate, thereby destroying an instrument of national defence.
+The communique said Toure was also accused of allowing the armed forces to deteriorate, thereby destroying an instrument of national defense.

-In recent months, Toure has resided in Dakar, the coastal capital of neighbouring Senegal.
-He won power in Mali in the 2002 presidential election and was re-elected five years later by a landslide.
+In recent months, Toure has resided in Dakar, the coastal capital of neighboring Senegal.
+He won power in Mali in the 2002 presidential election and was reelected five years later by a landslide.

 The coup, which was partly triggered by anger at government corruption and failure to equip the armed forces, occurred weeks before Toure was due to step down.